ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

 Some ROTC programs are provided directly on campus and others are hosted at a cooperating instiution off campus.
-The ROTC program locations at Iowa include:
+The ROTC program locations at The University of Iowa include:

 •an ARMY ROTC branch unit on campus